fish-red/Injector/README.md

 at some time in the past inside Xcode as it parses the build logs for compile commands.

-Both plugins support a File Watcher which if enabled will watch for changes to any source in a project on disk while the app is running.
+Both plugins support a File Watcher which, if enabled will watch for changes to any source in a project on disk while the app is running.
 If this doesn't suit you there is a command line interface to prompt an injection: